AI & Privacy

 Dolphin-Mixtral (8x7B and 8x22B)

-Uncensored fine-tune of Mixtral optimized for coding.
+Uncensored fine-tune of Mixtral optimized for coding and unrestricted responses.

 Key Specifications: